 It was cold and I was getting colder and I gave up waiting after only 10 – 15 seconds.
 I figured I could slip past the societal menace without incident, so I headed back.

 As I approached, I noticed that he was standing in front of two identical US Mailbox receptacles.
 Getting closer, I saw that he was holding an envelope.
 “At least he’s not looking at me.”
 I thought, and I slipped right by.

 I was nearly at the door, when I had a sudden urge to turn around and assess his situation a little further.
 On closer inspection, he appeared to be wrestling with the decision as to which mailbox to insert his letter.
-I inched closer and realized that in the near darkness of the streetlight, one could barely see the instructions posted on the mailboxes.
+I inched closer and realized that in the near darkness, slightly lit by a distant streetlight, one could barely see the instructions posted on the mailboxes.

 I decided to intervene and asked, “What are you trying to do?”
 Pointing his letter back and forth between the mouths of the two mailboxes, he said, “Letter, blah blah… Which one blah blah…” I realized at this point that he wasn’t inebriated.
 Simply, english was not his first language.
 Nonetheless, communication occurred.
 I held out my hand, offering to inspect his letter.
 He handed it to me.
 I could see that it was addressed to a medical insurance company, and appeared to be properly postaged.

 I took out my cell phone and activated the flashlight feature to illuminate the instructions on the mailboxes.
 I quickly determined that they were indeed the same and that it would not make a difference into which receptacle the letter was deposited.
 I pointed the letter back and forth to each mailbox and said, “Same.
 Same.”
 With a great big smile on his face, he nodded his head up and down and said, “Thank you.
 Thank you.”